IELTS Writing Task 2 Sample 598 - Children spend more time watching TV than they did in the past

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 Write at least 250 words.

-Nowadays, TV and smart phone have become the main sources of entertainment and spending leisure time for most of the children.
+Nowadays, TV and smartphone have become the main sources of entertainment and spending leisure time for most of the children.
 In fact, most children are addicted to TV than doing meaningful or creative activities.
-As far as my opinion is concerned, I strongly believe that the availability of huge number of channels, easy access to satellite TV channels, lack of proper guideline and the lack of ambition in children are the main reasons behind the children's' inactivity and less participation in creative tasks.
+As far as my opinion is concerned, I strongly believe that the availability of a huge number of channels, easy access to satellite TV channels, lack of proper guideline and the lack of ambition in children are the main reasons behind the children's' inactivity and less participation in creative tasks.

 Another reason which deprives children of doing creative activities or new things is the lack of ambition and encouragement.
 Unfortunately, most of the parents do not motivate or encourage their children on what children do or intend to do.
 For example, my niece seems to be a pessimistic child because whenever she does or intends to do anything, her parents neglect her instead of encouraging and appraising her.

 However, children can reduce the hours spent on watching TV and utilise those hours in doing creative or active things.
 If highly encouraged and motivated, children are expected to engage in those useful works and be accustomed to doing creative and effective activities, no matter how difficult or complex those works or activities are.
 Again teachers in school should also motive them to get involved in creative works.
-Parents should allow children to watch suitable TV programmes for a certain period of time each day and they should also get involved in different activities to set example for their children.
-Consequently, children will be highly effective and proficient when they become adult and this surely is attributed to their past useful experience.
+Parents should allow children to watch suitable TV programmes for a certain period of time each day and they should also get involved in different activities to set examples for their children.
+Consequently, children will be highly effective and proficient when they become adults and this surely is attributed to their past useful experience.

-To conclude, children spend much time watching TV because of the easy access of numerous channels and the lack of zeal to do useful things.
+To conclude, children spend much time watching TV because of the easy access to numerous channels and the lack of zeal to do useful things.
 To eradicate this phenomenon, children must be motivated, guided and mentored.